 Birds, in general, have a good reputation for vision.
-We’ve probably all heard the phrase “eyes like a hawk” used to describe someone with sharp vision.
-And an owl proves its incredible night vision picking up a mouse in pitch darkness.
+We've probably all heard the phrase "eyes like a hawk" used to describe someone with sharp eyesight.
+And an owl proves its incredible night vision when it picks up a mouse in pitch darkness.
 But what about turkeys?
 How much do we know about turkey vision?

 When that gobbler looked in our direction, what was he actually seeing?